GiulioRomualdi/scs-eigen/docs/pages/qp.md

 upperBound << 1, 0.7, 0.7;
 ```

-Once the matrices used to described the QP problem have been defined you can create `ScsEigen::Solve` and initialize the number of variables.
+Once the matrices used to described the QP problem have been defined you can create `ScsEigen::Solver` and initialize the number of variables.

 ```cpp
 ScsEigen::Solver solver;